Systematic search for singularities in 3D Euler flows: Solution approach

 \subsubsection{Discretization, validation and numerical parameters}

 In numerical computations, systems \eqref{eq:Euler} and \eqref{eq:adjoint} are discretized in space using a standard pseudospectral Fourier method where derivatives are evaluated in the Fourier space, whereas nonlinear products are computed in the physical space on an uniform grid with $N$ points in each direction.
-As regards dealiasing, we use both the 3/2 rule and the Gaussian filter proposed by \citet{hl07}.
-The resulting system of ordinary differential equations is discretized in time using an explicit fourth-order Runge-Kutta (RK4) method.
+As regards dealiasing, we {use the Gaussian filter proposed by \citet{hl07} which is defined in terms of the Fourier multiplier $\widehat G_{\bds j} := \exp \left\{-36[(2|j_1|/N)^{36} + (2|j_2|/N)^{36} + (2|j_3|/N)^{36}]\right\}$.
+As discussed in Section \ref{sec:Tlong}, this filter will also serve to prevent the blow-up of the numerical solution after it becomes under-resolved.} The resulting system of ordinary differential equations is discretized in time using an explicit fourth-order Runge-Kutta (RK4) method.
 The code is parallelized using MPI and the fast Fourier transforms (FFTs) are computed using the parallel version of the software library FFTW \citep{FFTW}.
 We consider four spatial resolutions with $N^3 = 128^3, 256^3, 512^3, 1024^3$ and the time steps $\Delta t$ are adjusted to satisfy the stability conditions of the RK4 method.
 If needed, the resolution used will be denoted with a superscript $N$, i.e., $\u^N(t)$ represents the numerical solution of the Euler system \eqref{eq:Euler} computed with the resolution $N^3$, etc. At each iteration in \eqref{eq:RCG}, the solution $\u(t)$ of the Euler system \eqref{eq:Euler} is needed to construct coefficients in the adjoint system \eqref{eq:adjoint}.
 For the three smaller resolutions, we store the solutions of \eqref{eq:Euler} at discrete time steps so that they can be read directly from files when solving \eqref{eq:adjoint}.
 However, this is not possible for the resolution of $1024^3$ due to storage limitations.
 We get around this difficulty using the time-reversibility of the Euler system \eqref{eq:Euler} to evolve this system backwards in time while solving the adjoint system; this allows us to determine the coefficients in the latter system without having to store the entire solution to the former.

 The solver for the Euler system \eqref{eq:Euler} was validated by verifying the convergence of the numerical solutions to certain exact solutions of \eqref{eq:Euler} as we increase the spatial resolution and/or decrease the time step.
 As regards the accuracy of the evaluation of the gradient $\nabla\Phi_T\left(\bbeta \right)$, we consider the quantity \citep{a14}